joxmo/ip-checker/README.md

 # Simple IP checker by Jox

 Misusing IP Checker Tools:
 While IP checker tools offer numerous benefits, misusing them can lead to unintended consequences.
-The risks associated with misusing IP checker are Misusing IP checker tools to gather information about individuals or organizations without their consent can lead to legal issues.
+Misusing IP checker tools to gather information about individuals or organizations without their consent can lead to legal issues.
 In some jurisdictions, this may be considered a breach of privacy laws.
 # Warning
 am not responsible for any misuse of the tool by its users.
 Best Practices for Using IP Checker Tools